awsdocs/aws-direct-connect-user-guide/doc_source/getting_started.md

 1. Choose **Create Connection**\.

 It can take up to 72 hours for AWS to review your request and provision a port for your connection\.
-During this time, you may receive an email with a request for more information about your use case or the specified location\.
+During this time, you might receive an email with a request for more information about your use case or the specified location\.
 The email is sent to the email address that you used when you signed up for AWS\.
 You must respond within 7 days or the connection is deleted\.

 For more information, see [AWS Direct Connect Connections](WorkingWithConnections.md)\.